rnpbr/opennetworking-docs/docs/en/Getting Started.md

 ### 4. Configuring and Running NetReplica with Netbox:

 Now let's detail the configuration process to integrate Netreplica with Netbox.
-This step is crucial to ensure that Netbox data and configurations are correctly replicated in simulation or testing environments using Netreplica.
+This step is crucial to ensure that Netbox data and configurations are replicated correctly in simulation or testing environments, using Netreplica.

 - **Official Documentation:** <a href="https://github.com/netreplica/nrx?tab=readme-ov-file#how-to-use" target="_blanck">Netreplica how to use</a>
 - **Configuration Guide:** [NetReplica Configuration Guide](Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md)